Skip to content

 Note

-If you do not specify an environment, by default cache:clear will clear the cache for the dev environment.
+If you don't specify an environment, by default cache:clear clears the cache for the dev environment.
 If you want to clear it for prod you need to use the --env=prod option.

 Clustering